QALC man page

 rounding (0* = half away from zero, 1 = half to even, 2 = toward zero, 3 = half to odd, 4 = half toward zero, 5 = half up, 6 = half down, 7 = half random, 8 = away from zero, 9 = up, 10 = down) Determines how approximate numbers are rounded.

-scientific notation, exp (0 = off, -1* = auto, -3 = engineering, 1 = pure, 3 = scientific, >= 0) Determines how scientific notation is used (e.g. 5 543 000 = 5.543E6).
+scientific notation, exp (0 = off, -1* = auto, -3 = engineering, 1 = pure, 3 = scientific, >= 0, <= -2) Determines how scientific notation is used (e.g. 5 543 000 = 5.543E6).
+A value >= 0 specifies the minimum exponent used.
+A value <= -2 specifies the multiplier used for the exponent.

 show ending zeroes, zeroes (on*, off) If actived, zeroes are kept at the end of approximate numbers.